First 10 months

 In addition to these technical skills, you will learn the basics of accounting.
 The program teaches fundamental concepts, principles and procedures to those with no previous knowledge of bookkeeping.
 You will also develop skills in effective job searching in today’s competitive and changing employment market.
 You will have opportunities to explore self-assessment, networking, resumes, interviews, portfolios and career planning.

-As a graduate of the Administrative Assistant certificate, you will understand best office practices using the latest technology and you will be qualified to provide administrative support in the areas of government, service organizations, hospitality, tourism, insurance, finance, real estate, transportation and education.
+As a graduate of the Administrative Assistant certificate, you will understand best office practices using the latest technology and you will be qualified to provide administrative support in the areas of government, service organizations, hospitality, tourism, insurance, finance, real estate, transportation, education and more.

 About Online Learning

 Online learning is the most rapidly expanding mode of teaching and learning on the planet.
 Online is ideal for students who wish to learn in their own environment using the Internet.
 Online learning allows you to learn, while also connecting with others.
 Office Administration (OAD) course materials are available through the BC Campus portal and the technology is used to communicate with peers and instructors, and to submit assignments.
 The courses are delivered by a collaborative of North Island College and other post-secondary OAD instructors to students around the province.

 Working in an online class in the Office Administration online program is much the same as working in a face-to-face class.
 Interacting with peers in class discussions, and completing coursework are accomplished in your time and place.
 Online learning provides access to the best course content and to qualified online instructors.
 Flexibility in the time taken to complete online courses is important to learners.
 You can attend your virtual classes when and where it is most convenient for you.